Active Directory Enumeration: RPCClient

 Creating Domain User

-While having some privileges it is also possible to create a user within the domain using the rpcclient.
-It can be done with the help of the createdomuser command with the username that you want to create as a parameter.
-In the demonstration, a user hacker is created with the help of a createdomuser and then a password is provided to it using the setuserinfo2 command.
-At last, it can be verified using the enumdomusers command.
+With some privileges, you can create a user within the domain using rpcclient.
+You run the createdomuser command with the username you want to create as a parameter.
+In the demonstration, you create a user named hacker using createdomuser and then set its password with the setuserinfo2 command.
+Finally, you verify the user creation using the enumdomusers command.

 createdomuser hacker setuserinfo2 hacker 24 Password@1 enumdomusers